Paestan vase painting

-Paestan vase painting was a style of vase painting associated with Paestum, a Campanian city in Italy founded by Greek colonists of Magna Graecia.
+Paestan vase painting was a style of vase painting associated with Paestum, a city in South Italy founded by Greek colonists of Magna Graecia.
 Paestan vase painting is one of five regional styles of South Italian red-figure vase painting.

 Development

 The Paestan vase painting style was originated by Sicilian immigrants around 360 BC, and was the last of the South Italian styles to develop.
 The first workshop was controlled by Asteas and Python, who are the only South Italian vase painters known from inscriptions.
 They mainly painted bell kraters, neck amphorae, hydriai, lebes gamikos, lekanes, lekythoi and jugs, more rarely pelikes, chalice kraters, and volute kraters.

 Asteas and Python had a major influence on the vase painting of Paestum, clearly visible in the work of the Aphrodite Painter, a likely immigrant from Apulia.
 Around 330 BC, a second workshop developed, based on the work of the first.
 The quality of its painting and variety of its motifs deteriorated quickly.
 At the same time, an influence by the Campanian Caivano Painter becomes notable, with garments falling in a linear fashion and contourless female figures.
 Around 300 BC, Paestan vase painting came to a halt.